hphelion/documentation/compute.network-guide.md

 __Use as is or customize__

-You can use the default network to deploy HP Cloud compute service virtual servers, or modify the network configuration through the OpenStack Networking API.
+You can use the default network to deploy HP Cloud compute virtual servers, or modify the network configuration through the OpenStack Networking API.
 Use the command line or the HP Cloud management console’s (MC) easy-to-use interface to customize.

 HP Cloud Networking expands networking capabilities, allowing you to perform many tasks, including: